solana-mobile/mobile-wallet-adapter/spec/spec.md

 The `chain` parameter allows the dapp endpoint to select a specific chain with which to interact.
 This is relevant for both [`sign_transactions`](#sign_transactions), where a wallet may refuse to sign transactions without a currently valid blockhash, and for [`sign_and_send_transactions`](#sign_and_send_transactions), where the wallet endpoint must know which cluster to submit the transactions to.
 This parameter would normally be used to select a cluster other than `solana:mainnet` for dapp development and testing purposes.
 Under normal circumstances, this field should be omitted, in which case the wallet endpoint will interact with the `solana:mainnet` cluster.

 If both an `auth_token` and `chain` are provided by the dapp endpoint, the wallet must verify that the specified chain is the same that was associated with the specified `auth_token`.
 If the `chain` was not previously authorized for use with this `auth_token`, the wallet must request authorization for the new chain from the user and issue a new `auth_token` associated with the new chain.

+The `features` and `addresses` parameters in the request indicate to the wallet endpoint what account(s) should be used in the session. `addresses` can be used by the dapp to request accounts that it already knows about (likely from a previous session, a cached user account, etc.).
+The `features` parameter can be used to .
+These parameters are not meant to limit what the wallet endpoint is providing access to, they are used to provide clues to the wallet as to what accounts are most appropriate to use for this request.

 Wallet endpoints may optionally support the `sign_in_payload` parameter as an implementation of [Sign In with Solana](https://siws.web3auth.io/).
 Wallets should present a dedicated UI that clearly displays the relevant parameters of the sign in request to the user before asking them to sign.
 The wallet endpoint must return the `sign_in_result` in the response, or a relevant error if the sign in payload was invalid.
 If a wallet endpoint does not support this method, dapp endpoints can manually construct the sign in message and use the [`sign_messages`](#sign_messages) request to obtain a sign in signature from the wallet endpoint after authorization.